Fernando Alloco

-Fernando Nicolás Alloco Romano (born April 30, 1986 in Paraná, Entre Ríos), known as Fernando Alloco, is a retired Argentine footballer.
+Fernando Nicolás Alloco Romano (born April 30, 1986) is a retired Argentine footballer.
 He is currently the assistant manager of the Colombia national team.

 Club career

-Fernando Alloco started his professional career in Argentina, where he played from 2004 to 2010 for Colón de Santa Fe, San Martín de San Juan, Defensa y Justicia and Independiente Rivadavia.
+Alloco started his professional career in Argentina, where he played from 2004 to 2010 for Colón de Santa Fe, San Martín de San Juan, Defensa y Justicia and Independiente Rivadavia.
 Starting in 2011 he played in Peru for Sport Boys, Real Garcilaso and Universitario de Deportes.

 After having irregular performances with Universitario de Deportes, with which he was champion of the Decentralized Tournament 2013, Alloco signed a contract in Europe with the Greek Super League side Asteras Tripolis, and started to play in the group stage of 2014-15 UEFA Europa League.
 The contract with Asteras Tripolis was for three years.
 Upon signing, he said, "Asteras Tripolis is my big chance.
 I really wanted to play in Europe, especially in a club with European standards.
 I saw the club matches for Europa League.
 I saw the game against Tottenham in London.
 I can not wait to join the team and be aware of all my teammates."